kalakeli/neighbourhoodmap/README.md

 * **no photos** indicates that the request worked fine but there were no photos available for the location
 * **status=fail** indicates that most probably something with the api key did not work.
 The system message is provided as feedback.

-## ToDo
-- [x] create location list
-- [x] create map with markers for locations
-- [x] create a means to hide / show the location list in an intuitive way
-- [x] create animation for markers / list item when hovering a list item
-- [x] create animation for markers / list item when hovering a marker
-- [x] open info window on list item click or marker click
-- [x] use flickr as a 3rd party webservice to asynchronously download images for the location
-- [x] implement a filter to display only those locations and markers fitting the selection

 ## Questions, tipps, and hints
 If you need assistance or would like to provide input, you can e-mail me at karstenDOTberlinATgmailDOTcom